ciscoheat/deepstate/README.md

 ## Observable

 The above functionality will get you far, you could for example create a middleware for your favorite web framework, redrawing or updating its components when the state updates.
-By popular request however, an observable feature has been added, making it easy to subscribe to state updates.
+By popular request, an observable middleware has been added, making it easy to subscribe to state updates.

 Create an `ds.Observable<S, T>` object to subscribe to changes: